Zilliqa/zilliqa-developer/products/bluebell/README.md

 4. Navigate to your project `playground/`.
 5. Run `trunk serve` to start the development server.

-A more detailed guide can be found in the playgrounds [README.md](playground/README.md) file.
+A more detailed guide can be found in the playground's [README.md](playground/README.md) file.